nystudio107/craft-seomatic/README.md

 * If you add a new SEO Settings Field to a section that had an old SEOmatic Meta field in it, it will migrate any custom data you had entered on a per-Entry basis

-**Important:** Keep your old Craft 2.x Seomatic_Meta fields intact; don't delete it or change the Field type to the new SEO Settings field type.
+**Important:** Keep your old Craft 2.x Seomatic_Meta fields intact; don't delete them or change the Field type to the new SEO Settings field type.
 Instead, create a new SEO Settings field in the same Section / Category Group.
 It will automatically look for and migrate data from the old Seomatic_Meta Field.

 SEOmatic for Craft CMS 3 is a complete re-write and re-architecture from scratch of the plugin.
 This allowed us to take what we learned from SEOmatic 1.x, and rebuild it with a much more robust and extendable architecture.